Outdoor Soccer Rules

 EQUIPMENT AND UNIFORMS

 A. Athletic shoes or approved soccer cleats are permitted.
-Metal cleats or bare feet are not allowed.
+Metal cleats, front toe studs, and bare feet are not allowed.

 B. Each team is required to be uniformly dressed and goalkeepers must wear a different colored jersey than the rest of their teammates and/or their opponents.